-The International Future Computing Association (TIFCA) was founded so that the computing ecosystem could collaborate with one another to overcome challenges that are too daunting for any one company to overcome alone.
+The International Future Computing Association (TIFCA) develops open frameworks and initiatives that enable technology adoption.
 Below is a snapshot of how our organization came to be, our organization’s progress, and what we are working on today.

 Laying Down the Foundation